Wazir (film): Casting

 At the screening of Lakshya (2004), Chopra informed Farhan Akhtar about the script of Wazir, and wanted his feedback on it.
 Ten years later, in 2014, they met again, and Akhtar agreed to do the film because, as he later said, the revised script "moved me to my core".
 He went through intense training and put on eight kilograms of weight to play the role of an Anti Terrorist Squad officer.
 He also changed his diet and met some of his friends who were ATS officers for the preparation.
 He modeled his character in the film on Vishwas Nangare Patil, an Inspector-general of police from Kolhapur, Maharashtra.
 Akhtar agreeing for the role puzzled Chopra, who recalls: "At that time, Javed Akhtar (Farhan's father) and I were engaged in a public verbal duel.
 When I asked Farhan what made him agree to take up the role, he said, 'The script is so good that I will bear with you'".
 Chopra noted that while re-writing the film in Hindi, he and Joshi "realised the protagonist can't be American.
 We had to bring in our own sensibilities.
 Our cinema is more flamboyant.
 So the protagonist needed to be flamboyant too.
 We thought of making the chess master an Indian and approached [Amitabh] Bachchan for it".
 Bachchan had read the original script, and remembered it when Chopra came to him.
 Aditi Rao Hydari was cast after Nambiar saw her pictures when she had walked the ramp for a designer and Chopra saw her dancing.
 After this, she went through three set of auditions: dance, acting and a screen test.
 John Abraham and Neil Nitin Mukesh make extended cameo appearances in the film.

 Filming

 Principal photography commenced on 28 September 2014 in Mumbai.
 Parts of the film were also shot in Delhi.
-Chopra claims that "some of the best lines in Wazir are improvised" on the set, including a joke about the Russian vodka and Russian girls between Bachchan and Akhtar.
+Chopra stated, "Some of the best lines in Wazir were improvised" on set, including a joke about Russian vodka and Russian girls between Bachchan and Akhtar.
 Akhtar did his own stunts in the film.
 He completed his schedule in March 2015 at Srinagar, while Bachchan filmed his remaining scenes the following month.